Fractonic Berezinskii-Kosterlitz-Thouless transition from a renormalization group perspective: Fractonic plaquette-dimer melting by the proliferation of dipoles

-With the RG procedure described in sec.~\ref{woiei202920-2-}, we can now derive the critical point where the fractonic dimer-plaquette liquid becomes unstable, which was discussed in Ref.~\cite{moessneryizhi}.
-This critical point is due to the cosine operators in Eq.~\eqref{partitionfunccc} with $I=x$ and $I=y$ becoming relevant.
+With the RG procedure just described, we can now derive the critical point where the fractonic dimer-plaquette liquid becomes unstable, which was discussed in Ref.~\cite{moessneryizhi}.
+This critical point is due to the cosine operators in eq.~\eqref{partitionfunccc} with $I=x$ and $I=y$ becoming relevant.
 In the appendices, following Refs.~\cite{Herbut_2003,seradjeh,herbut_2007}, we consider the effect of a general cosine term on the renormalization of the coefficients when one splits the field $h$ into

-where $h_H$ corresponds to the high-energy modes in the momentum shell that are being integrated out, leading to a renormalization of the coefficients for the low-energy theory with modes $h_L$.
-Taking $I=x$, one finds that the fugacity coefficient $\alpha_x$ experiences the following renormalization:
+where $h^{+}$ corresponds to the high-energy modes in the momentum shell that are being integrated out, leading to a renormalization of the coefficients for the low-energy theory with modes $h^-$.
+Taking $I=x$, we show in App. \ref{partone} that the fugacity coefficient $\alpha_x$ experiences the following renormalization:

-where $g^{(IJ)}_{H} ( 0 )$ is the correlator of the high-energy modes for operators $f_I $ and $f_J$.
-The factor $b^2$ is consistent with the rescaling for the momenta described in sec.~\ref{woiei202920-2-}, specifically eqs.~\eqref{eiewh209092} and \eqref{scalingproducttt}.
-We thus must compute
+where $g_{(IJ)}^{+} ( 0 )$ is the correlator of the high-energy modes for operators $f_I $ and $f_J$.
+The factor $b^2$ is consistent with the rescaling for the momenta previously described, specifically eq.~\eqref{eiewh209092}, which determines the dimension of $\alpha_x$ to be 2.
+We thus must compute\footnote{In eq.~\eqref{feihew039398398}, we have made the same assumption as in eq.~\eqref{eq:simplification}, which enables us to linearize the discrete derivatives both in the kinetic terms as well as in the $\cos ( 2 \pi f_I )$ terms.
+The case without this assumption is considered in App.~\ref{sec:discrete}.}